garthenweb/node-composer-runner/README.md

 }
 ```

-You can defined every version that is defined on the composer server like ``https://getcomposer.org/download/<version>/composer.phar``.
+You can defined any version that is accessible on the composer server like ``https://getcomposer.org/download/<version>/composer.phar``.